AdobeDocs/developer-distribute/src/pages/guides/index.md

 ## Overview

 [Adobe Developer Distribution](https://developer.adobe.com/distribute/home) is a new surface for developers to submit and manage their listings.
 The Developer Distribution surface offers a powerful and flexible approach to allow developers to create listings more rapidly, and receive approval with minimal reviewer turnaround time.
 This document provides guidance on how to use the Developer Distribution surface for listing submissions.
-Documentation will be updated as future releases support for additional Adobe products.
+Documentation will be updated as future releases support for additional Adobe products.​

 ## Developer Distribution New Listing Use Cases for UXP Plugin Listings